jndctranslation/landing_page/pages/home.md

 ---
-permalink: '/'
+title: just a test for title
-layout: 'home'
+description: This is the description of the page
-title: 'Professional Translation Services | Mars Translation'
+permalink: /
-description: 'This is the description of the page'
+layout: home
 ---